skeeto/enchive/README.md

 4. Initialize ChaCha20 with the shared secret as the key.
 5. Decrypt the ciphertext using ChaCha20.
 6. Verify `sha256(key + sha256(plaintext))`.

-## Roadmap

-* Decrypt multiple files in a short period: some kind of key agent?
-* Improve key generation.